JeroenBL/ByeByeSecret/README.md

 ![logo](https://raw.githubusercontent.com/JeroenBL/ByeByeSecret/main/assets/logo.png)

-Scans your PowerShell code for secrets so that you can ByeBye them!
+Scans your PowerShell code for secrets so that you can ByeBye :wave: them!

 `ByeByeSecret` is a lightweight extension for VSCode that continuously scans your PowerShell code for secrets.
 It detects whenever you create a variable that holds a secret and alerts you immediately.
 Currently, only PowerShell is supported.